Academic Catalog and Handbooks

 1.1.2 Mission of Saint John’s University

-Grounded in Catholic and Benedictine values and traditions, the College of Arts and Sciences provides young men a distinctive residential liberal arts education, preparing them to reach their full potential and instilling in them the values and aspiration to lead lives of significance and principled achievement.
+Grounded in Catholic and Benedictine values and traditions, Saint John’s University provides young men a distinctive residential liberal arts education, preparing them to reach their full potential and instilling in them the values and aspiration to lead lives of significance and principled achievement.

-1.1.2.1 Mission of the Graduate School of Theology and Seminary
+1.1.2.1 Mission of the School of Theology and Seminary

 1.1.3 Academic Commitments to the Missions

-The Academic Commitments respond to the missions of the College of Saint Benedict and Saint John’s University.
+The Academic Commitments respond to the missions of CSB and SJU.
 The Academic Commitments to the Missions include:

 • Cultivation of the habit of promoting the common good which is formed by knowledge, faith and an open-hearted response to the needs of others.
 The colleges will excel in fostering understanding of Catholic social teachings and leadership for change to improve the well-being of the underserved, enhance overall community life, and protect the environment.